-For instance, if a belt squeals when AC is on in your car, that’s a symptom of a faulty component right there.
+If a belt squeals when AC is on in your car, that’s a symptom of a faulty component in the Air conditioning system.
 Therefore, it is crucial to find out the cause of the occurrence and fix it as soon as possible.

 Causes of Belt Squeals When AC Is On

-A squealing belt can emit a loud, frustrating noise if you fail to rectify the issue immediately.
+An ac belt squealing can generate a loud, frustrating noise if you fail to rectify the issue immediately.
 However, it is vital to know the cause of the problem before trying to figure out a solution.

 So, if your AC belt squeals when you turn on your car’s air conditioning system, the following may be the cause like worn and loose serpentine belt or bad ac compressor.